Yandy Díaz Player Props: Rays vs. Blue Jays

 Yandy Díaz At The Plate

-- Diaz is batting .275 with a double, four home runs and seven walks.
+- Diaz has a double, four home runs and seven walks while batting .250.

-- He ranks 81st in batting average, 54th in on base percentage, and 21st in slugging among the qualifying hitters in baseball.
+- Among the qualifying batters in baseball, he ranks 107th in batting average, 82nd in on-base percentage, and 41st in slugging.

-- He has homered in 36.4% of his games this season, and 8.2% of his chances at the plate.
+- Looking at the 12 games he has played this year, he's hit a long ball in four of them (33.3%), and in 7.5% of his trips to the plate.

-- In five games this season (45.5%), Diaz has picked up an RBI, including two games with multiple runs batted in.
+- Diaz has driven in a run in five games this season (41.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.